paulmmoore3416/paulmmoore3416.github.io/README.md

 ## Contact Form & Print Notes

 - A static contact form stub has been added to the site that posts to Formspree — replace the `action` URL in `index.html` with your Formspree endpoint, or connect Netlify Forms or another handler.
+- **Automated PDF generation:** A GitHub Actions workflow (`.github/workflows/resume-pipeline.yml`) validates `resume.md` on push/PR and generates `resume.pdf` when you publish a release; the PDF is attached to the release and available via the "Download Resume (PDF)" link above.
+To build locally, run `./scripts/generate_resume.sh` (requires Docker or pandoc + LaTeX).
 - The resume has a print-optimized stylesheet (`assets/css/print.css`) and a "Print Resume" button on the web resume (`resume.html`) which calls `window.print()` for recruiter-friendly printing.
 - A downloadable vCard is available at `resume.vcf` and linked from the web resume.